 - Pricing: $0.13 to $0.20 per watt

 Loom Solar is a solar panel manufacturing startup based in India.
-They offer a variety of all-black silicon panels that happen to get aggressively priced.
-Their panels come with a 10-year warranty on manufacturing defects and an industry-standard 25-year performance warranty.
+They offer a variety of all-black silicon panels that happen to be aggressively priced.
+All of their panels come with a 10-year warranty on manufacturing defects and an industry-standard 25-year performance warranty.
 In addition to panels for the residential and commercial markets, Loom Solar also makes panels aimed at off-grid use cases.

 The Best Solar Panels Cost Vs Value